Agile-Software-Engineering-25/team-11-frontend-stammdatenverwaltung/README.md

 ├─ src/                                         # Main application source code │   ├─ @custom-types/                           # Custom global TypeScript type declarations
 │   ├─ components/                              # Reusable UI components
-│   │   ├─ CreatePersonManuelComponent/         # Folder for the UI component to add a user/person manually
-│   │   │   └─CreatePersonManuelComponent.tsx   # Implementation for the UI component to add a user/person manually
-│   │   └─ LanguageSelectorComponent/           # Folder for the Language Selector UI component
+│   │   ├─ CreatePersonManualyComponent/        # Folder for the UI component to add a user manually │   │   │   └─CreatePersonManualyComponent.tsx  # Implementation for the UI component to add a user manually │   │   └─ LanguageSelectorComponent/           # Folder for the Language Selector UI component
 │   │   │   └─ LanguageSelectorComponent.tsx    #Implementation of the LanguageSelectorComponent
 │   │   ├─ RoutingComponent/                    # Folder for the UserInfoCard component